-The rejection may have been out of your hands but that doesn’t mean that the fault lies on somebody else’s shoulders.
+The rejection may have been out of your grasps but that doesn’t mean that the fault lies on somebody else’s shoulders.
 Accept responsibility for the things you could have done differently without putting too much pressure on yourself and recognize that sometimes these things just happen.

-4. Your Top Choice May Not Be The Best For You.
+4. Your Top Choice May Not Be The Best For You

 While it might seem like the most perfect college you could imagine, no college that doesn’t recognize what an amazing candidate you are is going to be the best fit for you.
-There are hundreds of amazing colleges out there, and odds are high that you will be able to succeed elsewhere if you set yourself to attending one that’s the best fit for you personally.
+There are hundreds of amazing colleges out there, and the odds are high that you will be able to succeed elsewhere if you set yourself to attending one that’s the best fit for you personally.
 Start by identifying what it was about your dream school that made it so alluring.
 If you can pinpoint a few of the most desirable qualities, you can bet you’ll be able to find those same qualities at other schools that would be happy to have you as a student.

-5. Don’t Be too Hard on Yourself.
+5. Don’t Be too Hard on Yourself

 A job rejection isn’t a failure.
-It’s simply you not being the missing piece that fits that employer’s puzzle at this point in time.
+It’s simply you not being the missing piece that fits that employer’s puzzle at the particular point in time.
 Once you reach out and maintain those bridges, it’s time for some self care.
-It’s easy to get down on yourself when you’re rejected for a job, but it’s important to keep a positive outlook.
-The more you let a rejection get you down, the more it will hurt your confidence the next time you go in for a job interview.
+It’s easy to get down on yourself when you’re rejected for a job but it’s important to keep a positive outlook.
+The more you let a rejection get you down, the more it will hurt your confidence the next time you go for a job interview.
 There’s a good chance their choice had nothing to do with you and everything to do with some details you had zero control over.
 First of all you need to remember that the majority of the time these decisions are not personal.
 Typically there is simply another candidate who is either more qualified or willing to take lesser pay.
 If you feel like you had a great interview and a great connection you probably did.
-Just because you didn’t get the job doesn’t mean you don’t have a great personality and a lot of wonderful professional experience.
+Just because you didn’t get the job doesn’t mean you don’t have a great personality and a lot of wonderful professional experiences.

 Don’t just assume that everything you’re doing is wrong because you didn’t get the job.
 It is perfectly acceptable to politely ask the recruiter or employer for more detailed feedback about your interview in order to help you improve.
 Remember though, interview feedback can sometimes be bland and unhelpful, so do seek out other genuinely useful feedback where possible.
-You could seek the advice of an HR professional and try out a mock interview in order to practice and get some constructive criticism
+You could seek the advice of an HR professional and try out a mock interview in order to practice and get some constructive criticism.

-7. Reflect and Improve
+7. Reflect And Improve

 Everyone can improve their presentation skills.
 When you leave a meeting, take your time to think through what you could have done differently.
 Did you establish rapport?
 What key “needs” did the prospect have and did you answer how you could meet those?
-Learn from each deal and make mental notes for next time.
+Learn from each deal/interviewl and make mental notes for next time.

-8. Ask questions.
+8. Ask Questions

-9. Use subliminal messages.
+9. Use Subliminal Messages